im-open/ghas-enablement/README.md

 The first step is collecting the repositories you would like to run this script on.
 You have four options as mentioned above:

 - Option 1 is automated and finds all repositories in all organizations
-- Option 2 is automated and finds all the repositories within an organisation you have admin access to.
+- Option 2 is automated and finds all the repositories within an organization you have admin access to.
-- Option 3 is automated and finds all the repositories within an organisation based on the language you specify.
+- Option 3 is automated and finds all the repositories within an organization based on the language you specify.
 - Option 4, which is a manual entry of the repositories you would like to run this script on.
 See more information below.

 #### **OPTION 1** (How We Are Running it)